 - Do not exercise heavily before sleeping.

 - Avoid daytime napping.

 - If focused on a bothersome mental concern, write it down and deal with it in the morning if possible.

 - If unable to sleep after 30 minutes, get up and have a light snack or listen to soothing music; then return to bed.

 - Avoid the use of OTC (over the counter) sleep medications.

 - Weight reduction may be helpful to those with sleep apnea.

 - Get adjusted by your North Palm Beach chiropractor!

 According to The Association of Chiropractic Colleges, “Chiropractic is a health care discipline which emphasizes the inherent recuperative power of the body to heal itself without the use of drugs and surgery.
 The practice of chiropractic focuses on the relationship between structure (primarily the spine) and function (as coordinated by the nervous system) and how that relationship affects the preservation and restoration of health.”
 Chiropractors help shape the environment where your body’s natural healing, under the right conditions could take place.
 The proper alignment of your spine by way of the adjustment affects the central nervous system.
 This can tremendously affect your overall well-being.

-Meiri Chiropractic is a chiropractic clinic in North Palm Beach that offers holistic care.
+Meiri Chiropractic is a chiropractic clinic in West Palm Beach that offers holistic care.
 Call us at 561-253-8984 to find out more about Sleeping Better: Chiropractic adjustments for insomnia.